Nonbinary-Hebrew-Project/website/README.md

 You can check the status and diagnose it by visiting the Actions tab above here in the Github repo.

 ## Under the hood
-We use Docusaurus as our static site generator.
+We use Docusaurus as our static site generator, with a Lunr plugin for client-side search.

 We use DecapCMS as our CMS, which relies on Github authentication.